 - Performance Endpoint for Windows: You cannot de-select this option. - Pre-built Data Files: This option allows you to set various data types (in addition to ZEROS and NOCOMPRESS) during testing.
 We recommend you leave this option selected.
 You can save a small amount of disk space by not installing the files used for compression testing; however, the defaults in many application scripts specify these files.
-If these CMP files are not installed, many application scripts cannot be used in tests until they are modified. - Click Install when the Ready to Install dialog appears.The installer now copies the files and installs the Performance Endpoint. - 10.
-Click Finish when the Setup Complete dialog appears.
+If these CMP files are not installed, many application scripts cannot be used in tests until they are modified. - 9.
+Click Install when the Ready to Install dialog appears.

+The installer now copies the files and installs the Performance Endpoint.